vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 Now Drone has access to our Google Cloud resources (although we still need to tell it how to access the key file), and it knows about our repo.
 Now we need to tell drone what exactly we need done when we push code to our project.
 We do this by specifying a pipeline in a file named `.drone.yml` in the root of our git repo. `.drone.yml` is written in YAML format.
 [Here](https://lzone.de/cheat-sheet/YAML) is a cheat-sheet that I've found quite useful.

 It's time to put something in your tutorial-timber-deploying-microservices repo.
-We'll just copy over everything from the repo created for this series of articles.
+We'll copy over everything from the repo created for this series of articles.
 In a terminal somewhere (your local computer, google cloud shell, or wherever):

 ```[bash]
-# clone the repo if you havent already and cd in
+# clone the repo if you haven't already and cd in
 git clone https://gitlab.com/sheena.oconnell/tutorial-timber-deploying-microservices.git
 cd tutorial-timber-deploying-microservices